My mutt Ace has calmed down now, but he used to have a few issues with acting overly excited.

 4. Enforce rules for your dog no matter where you are.

-My mutt seems to forget everything as soon as we leave home.
-He sits calmly before a walk at home, but anywhere else, he pulls, whines and won’t stay when told.
+Remy seems to forget everything as soon as we leave home.
+He sits calmly before a walk at home, but anywhere else, he pulls, “strangles” himself and won’t stay when told.
 This is where I need to practice enforcing my rules.
-I have been too lenient when we are traveling or at a friend’s house.
 It’s difficult, because when I’m visiting people, they don’t want to sit around and wait for my dog to relax.
 And I like bringing my dog everywhere, so he has learned he doesn’t have to listen to me when we’re not at home.

-5. Don’t try to vocally comfort your anxious, hyper dog.
+5. Don’t try to vocally comfort your anxious dog.

-Saying “It’s OK” or “You’re a good dog” when your dog is nervous and whining only rewards the dog for that behavior.
+Saying “It’s OK” or “You’re a good dog” when your dog is nervous and whining or overly excited only rewards the dog for that behavior.
 In most cases, it’s more effective to just ignore the behavior.

 6. Don’t reward your dog in any way until she is calm.

-I am not going to give Ace anything he wants unless he is calm.
 Try rewarding calm behavior with your dog by giving her food or a treat after she sits and waits patiently.
 Give her a toy only when she’s not barking, pacing and being annoying.
 And don’t let her out of the car at the park until she is calm.
-This is a big one for Ace and I. From now on, I am going to wait in the car at the park and not let Ace out until he is calm.
+This is a big one for Ace, Remy and I. From now on, I am going to wait in the car at the park and not let Remy out until he is calm.
 I will probably end up sitting in the car for 20 minutes reading a book.

 7. Purchase a Gentle Leader for your hyper dog.